Justyn-Henry Malloy: Detroit Tigers

-On December 7, 2022, Malloy was traded to the Detroit Tigers along with LHP Jake Higginbotham in exchange for Joe Jiménez.
+On December 7, 2022, Malloy and Jake Higginbotham were traded to the Detroit Tigers in exchange for Joe Jiménez.
 Malloy was assigned to the Triple-A Toledo Mud Hens to begin the 2023 season.
 He was selected to play in the All-Star Futures Game at midseason.
 In 136 games, Malloy batted .277/.417/.474 with 23 home runs and 83 RBI.

 On June 3, 2024, Malloy was selected off the 40-man roster and promoted to the major leagues for the first time.
 Malloy's first major league hit was a 413-foot home run on June 5 against the Texas Rangers.
 It was the Tigers' only hit off Rangers starter José Ureña, and broke up a perfect game in the sixth inning.
 His third home run on June 30 was an inside-the-park homer off Tyler Anderson of the Los Angeles Angels.
 It was the Tigers' first inside-the-park home run since Victor Reyes in 2021, and the first at Angel Stadium since 2019 (Tommy La Stella).
 On July 21, Malloy recorded his first career grand slam off Kevin Gausman of the Toronto Blue Jays.
 On August 19, Malloy was optioned to the Mud Hens after batting .217 with 8 home runs and 20 RBI in 180 at-bats.

 Malloy was optioned to Triple-A Toledo to begin the 2025 season.
+He made 52 appearances for Detroit during the year, batting .221/.346/.308 with one home run and 17 RBI.
+On December 20, 2025, Malloy was designated for assignment by the Tigers following the signing of Kyle Finnegan.

+Tampa Bay Rays

+On January 6, 2026, Malloy was traded to the Tampa Bay Rays in exchange for cash considerations.
+He was optioned to the Triple-A Durham Bulls to begin the regular season.
+On May 9, Malloy was designated for assignment by the Rays.
+He cleared waivers and was sent outright to Durham on May 11.